You can monitor audio levels for clips in the Timeline panel.

 Volume adjustment is enabled by default.

-When you have audio keyframes displayed, you cannot move the audio clip to a different position in a Timeline.
+When you have audio keyframes displayed, you cannot move the audio clip to a different position in the timeline.
 Hide the keyframes or collapse the track in order to move audio clips.

 - Use either the Selection tool or the Pen tool to move the Volume level rubber band up (increase volume) or down (decrease volume).